JackGeraghty/AQP/README.md

 ## How It All Works

 Forewarning: Some of the configurations described below use nodes that are implemented for the ViSQOL quality metric.
 Some code for ViSQOL still exists on the main branch, under ``qualitymetrics/visqol``, however the nodes used for ViSQOL have been removed temporarily and are located on the ``visqol_dev`` branch.
 This was done due to some bugs being present.
 They will be added back into the main branch as soon as these bugs have been fixed.

+The Visqol branch has plenty of examples of how nodes can be created and used to encapsulate different bits of functionality.

+In future we plan on adding more quality metrics, datasets and core nodes to the platform.
+Stay tuned folks!

 ## Node Abstract Class